ItsEtudes/APCS/src/com/edhesive/apcs/labs/lab2/questions.md

 which one is chosen?
 Briefly explain your answer.
     - Although different pairs of cards can depend on each other, there is no way of predicting which cards will come next, so there is no strategy involved.

+## Activity 7 questions:
+- I've skipped these questions since they refer to the sample code which I am not using for this lab